deep5050/count-comments-action/README.md

 # count-comments-action
-count number of comment in a PR before you merge
+count number of comments the codebase of a PR before you merge :tada:

 ## Example